 An E7018 rod has a basic flux covering and offers stronger, cleaner, and more ductile weld metal than the previous rods.
 But is it suitable for galvanized steel?

 You can weld galvanized steel with an E7018 rod if the project doesn’t have demanding service conditions.
 That’s because an E7018 has a flux covering high on silicon that increases the chances of zinc cracking.
-If you want to use an E7018 rod for a heavy-duty project, always remove the zinc coating and weld on clean metal to get the safest welds.
+If you want to use an E7018 rod for a heavy-duty project, always remove the zinc coating to get the safest welds.

 Another thing to mention is that E7018 rods create a thick slag covering but low gas protection.
 As a result, you cannot use a whipping technique to burn the zinc before the puddle arrives.